marin-popov/semantic-anchor/README.md

 ## Reference Implementation (Live on 1EuroSEO.com)

+1 Euro SEO is the first production deployment of the Semantic Anchor pattern, serving as the live reference implementation for this draft proposal.
 The official, production llms.txt and identity.jsonld for 1 Euro SEO are hosted on the domain itself:

 - https://1euroseo.com/llms.txt